Current Time in Dublin, Ireland

 What are the business hours in Dublin?↓

-Standard business hours in Dublin are typically Monday to Friday, 9:00 AM to 6:00 PM Dublin (UTCGMT+1).
+Standard business hours in Dublin are typically Monday to Friday, 9:00 AM to 6:00 PM GMT/IST (UTCGMT+1).
 Many businesses also operate Saturday mornings.
 Public holidays follow the Ireland national calendar.

 Is there much time difference between Dublin and London?↓